Cannabis Packaging: Paper or Food Grade Polypropylene

-- food grade polypropylene creates less solid waste than paper: 1 cubic pounds versus 45.8 cubic pounds for paper.
+- Food grade polypropylene creates less solid waste than paper: 1 cubic pound versus 45.8 cubic pounds for paper.

 - Food grade polypropylene creates fewer emissions (by 4-to-1) and less waterborne waste (by 16:1) by weight.

-- Paper products weigh more so shipping costs are higher and uses more energy to transport products.
+- Paper products weigh more so shipping costs are higher and use more energy to transport products.

 - Food grade polypropylene products use only 4% of the world’s total oil production.

 In addition, because both paper and plastic are recyclable, the use of recyclable plastics in cannabis packaging puts the food grade polypropylene container as an equal to cardboard – or does it?
 Evidence also indicates that it takes more water, energy, and chemicals to recycle paper, as the re-pulping process is once again instituted.
 Plastic merely needs to be reground back into pellet-like form and it is ready for reprocessing.
 Along with this, the plastic cases can be reused and repurposed for other uses, such as for personal storage boxes.